-Kamala Harris’ husband evacuated over security threat - latest
+Kamala Harris’ husband Doug Emhoff evacuated over security threat

-Doug Emhoff news - live: Kamala Harris’ husband evacuated from DC school visit over security threat
+Kamala Harris’ husband Doug Emhoff evacuated from DC school visit over security threat

+Mr Emhoff’s spokesman said he was safely evacuated from the area following the threat

 Vice President Kamala Harris’ husband Doug Emhoff has been evacuated from a school visit in Washington, DC, after a reported security threat.